Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed

 RIFT tip: Filing online might be a smart move to avoid easy mistakes like this.
 Getting us to sort out your tax return for you might be a better one.

 Mistake #2: Skimping on details

 What HMRC want from your tax return is a complete overview.
 They won't be satisfied with anything less.
 Skipping over things you aren't sure of, or writing "details to follow" will only land you in hot water.
 Always use cold, hard numbers when they're asked for.

 RIFT tip: Remember you can save your progress on the returns website.
 If you're waiting for exact figures or details, you can always come back and fill them in later.
 Just remember to get it all finalised before the deadline.

 Mistake #3: Getting your sums wrong

 Another obvious one.
 If HMRC asks for a figure, it means it wants the EXACT figure.
 Don't guess or estimate.
 Get it right and double-check it.

-RIFT tip: The online forms will do quite a lot of the actual calculations for you.
+RIFT tip: The website forms will do quite a lot of the actual calculations for you.
 Again, though - if you're even slightly concerned about your accuracy then professional advice is the way to go.

 Mistake #4: Missing a deadline

 This is a big one.
 Paper tax returns have to be filed by the 31st of October.
 If you're doing it online, you've got until the 31st of January.
 The fines for missing a tax return deadline start at £100 for being even a single day late.
 After that, things just get worse.

-RIFT tip: Once more, filing online gives you a little extra breathing space.
+RIFT tip: Once more, filing via the website gives you a little extra breathing space.
 Remember to check your account details on the HMRC site regularly.
 You'll see at a glance what deadlines might be looming.